 Old Vic Theatre

-This 1,000 seat theatre is one of London’s oldest and greatest.
-Originally opened as a music hall in 1818 throughout the Twentieth Century it had a reputation as one of the greatest places to see Shakespeare performed.
+This 1,000-seat theatre is one of London’s oldest and greatest.
+Originally opened as a music hall in 1818, throughout the 20th-century, it had a reputation as one of the greatest places to see Shakespeare performed.
 In 1963 Laurence Olivier established the National Theatre here and whilst the NT has since moved to purpose-built premises nearby, the Old Vic remains at the forefront of drama.

 One New Change